alberto1729/alberto1729/README.md

 - 👋 Hi, I’m @albertojcalle
 - 👀 I’m interested in haskell and functional programming.
-- 🌱 I’m currently learning haskell (4 years but still learning).
+- 🌱 I’m currently using haskell in my personal projects.